 What doors does this open up for me?

-The creative industries are a huge part of the UK economy and an A level in music demonstrates the character of someone with self-discipline, good communication skills, strong work ethic and creativity.
+The creative industries are a huge part of the UK economy and a qualification in music demonstrates the character of someone with self-discipline, good communication skills, strong work ethic and creativity.
 From performing, composing and event management to teaching, publishing and marketing, the opportunities for the budding musician are many and varied.